 Average Joe taught us a few valuable lessons about Project Management.
 The first being like the intro said: that project management tools are a complex undertaking.
 Secondly, a project requires talents and skills from different departments, backgrounds and professions.
 You don’t just lump pre-existing departments together.

-A more technical definition of what project management actually is is: the methods used by the project manager and project team to initiate, plan, execute and control the project to reach a specific set of pre-agreed upon objectives and missions.
+A more technical definition of what project management actually is the methods used by the project manager and project team to initiate, plan, execute and control the project to reach a specific set of pre-agreed upon objectives and missions.
 This is done under a strict budget, time and resource limit.
 Herein lies the challenge: reaching the project’s goals while abiding by the constraints set by upper management.

 The four p’s of Project Management